Workplace, personal and stakeholder pensions

 Automatic enrolment helps to address the issues that prevent people from saving into a pension scheme, such as:

-- a lack of suitable pension products being available for people on low to moderate incomes
+- a lack of suitable pension products being available for people on low to moderate incomes; and

-The Pensions Act 2014 and the Pensions Act (Northern Ireland) 2015 introduce a new State Pension in Great Britain and Northern Ireland for people reaching State Pension age on or after 6 April 2016.
-The new scheme will replace the existing basic and additional State Pension and end contracting-out and the National Insurance rebate.
-To assist employers and employees, fact sheets and overviews in relation to the ending of contracting-out have been prepared by the Department for Work and Pensions and HM Revenue and Customs.
-A link to the Gov.UK site is provided below.
+The Pensions Act 2014 and the Pensions Act (Northern Ireland) 2015 introduced a new State Pension in Great Britain and Northern Ireland for people reaching State Pension age on or after 6 April 2016.
+The new scheme replaced the basic and additional State Pension and ended contracting-out and the National Insurance rebate.
+To assist employers and employees, fact sheets and overviews in relation to the ending of contracting-out prepared by the Department for Work and Pensions and HM Revenue and Customs are available from the Gov.UK site at the link provided below.
 References in the guidance to the Pensions Act 2014 should be taken as including references to the Pensions Act (Northern Ireland) 2015.